 Baking Dish

-Panada is a typical dish of Ligurian cuisine, particularly widespread in the hinterland.
+Panada is a typical dish of Ligurian cuisine, particularly common in the inland areas.
 It is a savory pie made with stale bread, broth, extra virgin olive oil, Grana cheese, and cinnamon.
 It is commonly prepared during the Christmas holidays or when there is leftover bread.
 Its soft and flavorful texture makes it a perfect comfort food for cold winter days.
 Panada can be stored in the refrigerator for a couple of days.

 Italia, Liguria